imadtyx/misalignment-scraper/README.md

 mis-scrape: Catch shared chats.
 Recreate behavior.
 Compare.
 =========

-This repository houses mis-scrape — a small, focused utility for turning public/shared conversations into structured transcripts and then reproducing them against a target model.
+This repository houses mis-scrape — a tool developed for turning public/shared conversations into structured transcripts and then reproducing them against a target model.
 It supports popular sources (Gemini, ChatGPT, Claude, Grok, Reddit, GitHub issues), normalizes them into a unified { url, title, messages:[...] } shape, and outputs a JSON result from the target model for quick comparison and debugging.

 ⚠️ Responsible Use
 -------------